andrewplotner/RHCSA_Hands_On_Labs/06. Exercise- External repository/step2.md

 1.View and verify that the repository is in fact enabled on the system.

-2.Using yum config manager, disable the epel repository.
+2.Using yum config manager, disable the dl.edoraproject repository.

 3. Verify the repository is disabled